 CANDLE MAKING SUPPLIES:

 Step 1: Apply the glue dots to the bottom of the dough bowl and stick the metal bases of the wicks to the glue dot.
-You could also use hot glue instead of glue dots.
+You could also use a heat gun and hot glue instead of glue dots.

 I measured how much water fits into my dough bowl and melted the wax-based on that.
 The dough bowl holds 2 cups of water which equals 16 oz.
 I measured out 2 cups of wax and added an extra half cup just in case.
 It was almost a perfect match, with just a little extra wax leftover.
 If you decide to measure this way, make sure you do this the day before so your bowl is dry.
 You can also find many measuring tools on the web as well.

 Place the desired amount of soy wax flakes into a heat-resistant container.
-(I used a new empty paint container from home depot, much cheaper than a pouring pot) Using the double boiler method, melt the wax stirring very gently until the wax is completely dissolved into a liquid.
+(I used a new empty paint container from home depot, much cheaper than a pouring pot) Using the double boiler method (hot water in the pot), melt the wax stirring very gently until the wax is completely dissolved into a liquid.
 Your pour temp should be between 165 and 185 degrees F .
 You can check the temperature using a candy thermometer.

 This is my setup